 If you are a bond trader, go to sleep except for the periods around FOMC meetings.
 The other days are often just noise.
 That is the conclusion from a recent research piece focused on the bond yield changes and the Fed albeit Fed information and learning may be more disperse over the last decade.
-See "The Secular Decline in Long-term Yields Around FOMC Meetings"
+See "The Secular Decline in Long-term Yields Around FOMC Meetings".

 Let's start with some graphics.
 The following graph shows the cumulative change during the three days prior and after a FOMC meeting.
 The yield declines are all centered around these days.
 The other days are noise.
 The authors looked at all scheduled and unscheduled FOMC meetings from 1980-2017.

 A similar pattern can be seen with 10-year TIPS yields and with 10-year breakeven inflation.
+A close relationship with dividend and equity yields can also be seen.

 The impact of FOMC meetings on cumulative excess returns has declined in recent years, but the long-term power of the Fed is clear.
 There are reasons for the decline and the authors find a clear break after 1994 when the Fed became more transparent with operating procedures.
 The stable post-GFC period coupled with forward guidance may have made FOMC dates less impactful, but that can change as expectations for shifts in policy increase.